Summer School (Intensive Programme)

 Over the three weeks we will cover all aspects of Islamic pattern making, including geometric drawing, biomorphic design/Arabesque and each week will culminate a traditional craft element.

 NOTE: Students may choose to attend 1,2 or all 3 weeks of the programme.
 Participants who choose to enrol for 2 weeks are entitled to a £100 discount.
 Those who enrol for all 3 weeks receive a £150 discount.

 Monday – Friday 10:30am – 4.30pm, 31st July – 4th August 2017

 This introductory module will introduce 6-fold and 8-fold geometric patterns from across the Islamic world, together with elementary biomorphic patterns, with a focus upon the Rumi motif.
 There will be two brief contextual slide lectures.
 The module culminates with a practical element, in which students create work in a traditional medium.
 In Week 1 students will have the opportunity to explore painting and gilding with real gold leaf.

 (Week 1 can be taken as a stand-alone module, or together with Week 2&3)

 Summer School – Week 2 –

 Monday – Friday 10:30am – 4.30pm, 7th – 11th August 2017

 This module will cover 12-fold, 8-fold and 5-fold geometric patterns from across the Islamic world, together with elementary biomorphic patterns, with a focus upon the complex Rumi patterns and introducing the Hatayi style.
 The module culminates with a practical craft element.
 The craft focus in Week 2 will be 3-dimensional carving.
-Students will have the opportunity to produce work in either stone, wood, or plaster, using traditional tools and methods.
+Students will have the opportunity to produce in plaster, using traditional tools and methods.